ialbert/bio/docs/index.md

 ---
 # Welcome to `bio`

+If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, reading documentation, and other preparations that slow down progress.
+Time and again, I found myself not pursuing an idea because getting to the fun part was too tedious.
+The `bio` package was designed  to solve that tedium.
-`bio` - command-line utilities to make bioinformatics explorations more enjoyable.

-`bio` streamlines the tedious bioinformatics and lets users quickly answer questions such as:
+The `bio` software was written to make bioinformatics explorations more enjoyable.
+The software lets users quickly answer questions such as:

 - *How do I access a sequence for a viral genome?*
 - *How do I obtain the biological annotation of data?*
 - *How do I get the coding sequence for a specific gene?*
-- *What are the differences between two sequences?*
 - *What is the lineage of SARS-COV-2?*
 - *What are minisatellites and  microsatellites?*

-`bio` combines and represents data from different sources: [GenBank][genbank], [Gene Ontology][go], [Sequence Ontology][so], [NCBI Taxonomy][taxonomy] and [Short Read Archive][sra] through a unified interface.
-Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.
+`bio` combines data from different sources: [GenBank][genbank], [Gene Ontology][go], [Sequence Ontology][so], [NCBI Taxonomy][taxonomy] and provides an logical, unified interface.
+The utility described above makes the `bio` package exceedingly well suited for exploratory analysis of genomes.

-The software was written to teach bioinformatics and is the companion software to the [Biostar Handbook][handbook]
+The software is also used to demonstrate and teach bioinformatics and is the companion software to the [Biostar Handbook][handbook].

 [biopython]: https://biopython.org/
 [emboss]: http://emboss.sourceforge.net/